Look at these imperative sentences:

 Nous en mangeons. - Mangeons-en!We're eating some. - Let's eat some!

-Notice that in L'Impératif, the pronoun en is placed after the verb with a hyphen in between.
+In L'Impératif, the pronoun en is placed after the verb with a hyphen in between.

-In the 'tu' form, -ER verbs recover their original -s in front of en (for pronunciation reasons) :
+In the tu form, -ER verbs recover their original -s in front of en (for pronunciation reasons) :